 Walter Stoffel is a freelance writer and publisher who specializes in human interest memoirs and fiction.
-His newest book, Arthur: The Beginning, is a work of historical fiction that describes a young boy’s struggle to survive his childhood.
 His debut dog rescue memoir, Lance: A Spirit Unbroken, has achieved five-star book review status on three continents.
+His follow-up book, Arthur: The Beginning is a work of historical fiction that describes a young boy's struggle to survive his childhood.
+Arthur: The Struggle Continues is the

-The author has a rich work history that includes teaching GED and substance abuse counseling at correctional facilities.
-He also has experience as a certified mental health screener.
-For many years, he lived and worked in various South American countries.
+The author has a rich work history that includes mental health crisis screening, real estate sales, and doing time both as a GED teacher and substance abuse counselor inside correctional facilities.
+For several years, he lived and worked in various South American countries.
 Most unique occupation: chipping excess concrete off the undersides of bridges in Virginia.
 All his coworkers were wearing prison stripes.

 Mr. Stoffel is a member of the Greater Lehigh Valley Writers Group, Pennwriters and Barbara's Writing Group, a critiquing association.

 When not writing, he loves to read, travel, work out, and watch bad movies.

 The author has a B.A. in psychology, is a certified mental health screener and is a credentialed alcoholism and drug counselor.
 He lives in Canadensis, PA with his wife Clara and their rescued dog Heidi, a Chiweenie(?).

 Personal accomplishment: after having hip replacement surgery, Walter entered a marathon and finished it—dead last.